The Importance of LLM Collaboration Skills in Marketing

 Simulation Focus: Learning fundamental prompt construction and basic AI interaction patterns.

-Key Skills: Writing clear queries, providing sufficient context, interpreting direct responses.
+Key Skills: Writing clear queries, providing sufficient context, and interpreting direct responses.

-Success Indicators: Ability to extract accurate information from research documents; generating basic marketing messages that meet requirements.
+Success Indicators: Ability to extract accurate information from research documents and generate basic marketing messages that meet requirements.

 Level 2: Strategic Direction